tauri-apps/tauri-docs/docs/guides/features/icons.md

 ---

 By default, the icons will be placed in your `src-tauri/icons` folder where they will automatically be included in your built app.

-If you need to source your icons from some other location, you can edit this part of the `src-tauri/tauri.conf.json` file:
+If you want to source your icons from a different location, you can edit this part of the `tauri.conf.json` file:

 ```json
 {